 Different Kinds of Flea and Tick Prevention

-With the exception of the Seresto collar, which should be worn daily, generally speaking, flea & tick oral and topical preventatives should be used on a recurrent monthly basis.
-It’s also important to understand the difference between flea & tick preventatives for cats and dogs— some that are good for dogs are not safe for cats.
+With the exception of the Seresto collar, which should be worn daily, generally speaking, flea and tick oral and topical preventives should be used on a recurrent monthly basis.
+It’s also important to understand the difference between flea and tick preventives for cats and dogs— some that are good for dogs are not safe for cats.

 Collars

-This is a fan favorite for many of us here at JM Pet Resort & Veterinary Clinic.
+This is a fan favorite for many of us here at JM Pet Resort & Veterinary Clinic, as an adjunct in addition to an FDA-approved product like Credelio Quattro, Simparica Trio, or Nexgard Plus.
 The Seresto collar repels ticks and prevents tick-borne illnesses.
-This is often the top choice for people who walk in the woods frequently in places like Borderland State Park.
-If your dog does a lot of swimming, you may consider replacing the collar every 6 months rather than every 8 months.
-If you’re interested in trying the Seresto collar, you can receive a rebate on your purchase when you visit our Veterinary Clinic.
+This is often the top choice for people who walk in the woods frequently in places like Borderland State Park, as your pet can wear it 24/7.
+If your dog does a lot of swimming, however, you may consider replacing the collar every 6 months rather than every 8 months.
+If you’re interested in trying the Seresto collar, you can receive a rebate on your purchase when you visit our Veterinary Clinic

 We Recommend: Seresto Collar for Large or Small Dogs and Cats

-The oral products and collars are generally safe to pair together.
-While it's generally not necessary for the average furry friend who doesn’t spend a lot of time in the woods, this can be an option if you have a hunting dog or one that spends a lot of time outside or if you want your pet to have extra protection (like during a camping trip or outdoor vacation).
+Oral products and collars are generally safe to pair together.
+This is an especially great option if you have a hunting dog or one that spends a lot of time outside, or if you want your pet to have extra protection (like during a camping trip or outdoor vacation).

 Topicals

 Topicals are liquids applied directly to the skin between the shoulder blades or neck.
-Topical preventatives can be a great solution for pets who are picky eaters or have sensitive stomachs, Be mindful not to touch the liquid before it has time to dry— especially if you have small children and other animals that may touch or come into contact with your pet.
+Topical preventives can be a great solution for pets who are picky eaters or have sensitive stomachs.
+Be mindful not to touch the liquid before it has time to dry, especially if you have small children and other animals that may touch or come into contact with your pet.
+It's also important to keep your pet dry-- aka, don't schedule any baths or allow them to go for a swim directly after administering the liquid.
+You don't want to wash it away!

 Topicals are routinely a popular choice and have been on the market for the longest time.
 Once absorbed into the skin, they repel fleas and ticks the same way the Seresto collar does.